Trekking in Nepal during April

 As always – it pays to invest in proper equipment such as a suitable down jacket, sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, and warm hats, to name a few necessary gears to invest.
 It is always better to have more than less.

 It is good to dress up in layers that you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

 Benefits of Trekking in Nepal Himalaya during April.

-This is the spring season, and flowers are in bloom in the middle hills of Nepal.
-Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom along with Magnolias, wild orchids, to name a few.
+This is the spring season, and flowers bloom in the middle hills of Nepal.
+Rhododendron forests can be very colourful with white, pink, and crimson red (Nepal’s national flower) flowers in bloom, Magnolias and wild orchids, to name a few.
 However, the clouds can begin to form in the latter part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoon or evening.
-This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
+This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the following day.